grange85/ahfow-www/collections/_posts/2004/2004-07-21-rendezvous-on-the-26th-october.markdown

 - news
 tags: []
 ---

-<p>The release date for the new Luna album, Rendezvous has been set for 26 October  in the US - no information as yet about a European release but there will be one.
-No doubt long-awaited tour dates will accompany the albums release.</p>
+The release date for the new Luna album, Rendezvous has been set for 26 October  in the US - no information as yet about a European release but there will be one.
+No doubt long-awaited tour dates will accompany the albums release.